nn-Tony/industry-predict/README.md

 # industry-predict
-used to classify a corpus into a specific industry category, and tagging the tag in this industry.
+used to classify a corpus into a specific industry category, and tagging in this industry.